psychAura/Machine-Learning-Zoomcamp/README.md

 ### Folder guidance 📂
-Each folder contains lesson notes, practice notes and final Project on topic.
+Each folder contains practice notes and/or final Project on topic.

--I've added a sub Readme file on every project folder to guide you through my projects.
+-I'll add a sub Readme file on every project folder to guide you through my projects.

 ### Additions, Suggestions, Corrections and Collaboration.